mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-nurbs.md

 #### NURBS Geometry

-All NURBS curves and surfaces share terminology and behave simlarly.
+All NURBS curves and surfaces share terminology and behave similarly.
 Since curves are easiest to describe, we will cover them in detail.

 A NURBS curve is defined by four things: degree, control points, knots, and an evaluation rule.